 This course aims to develop individuals who aspire to become part of an exciting and innovative industry.
-Skilled teachers with industry expertise and links to the fashion industry make this subject one of the best performing in the VI Form.

-We have excellent links with universities and our students go on to study a wide variety of BA courses in the area of Fashion and Textiles.
+This subject is one of the best performing in the VI Form.
+Our students go on to further study at Foundation or Degree levels in the area of Fashion and Textiles.

 The skills learnt on this course offer an insight into a diverse and exciting industry in the UK.

-Students will complete a variety of live design briefs linking with industry, as well as taking part in exciting workshops.
-Typical projects include fashion illustration, textile and surface pattern design, fashion design and garment construction.
+Students will complete a variety of design briefs linking with industry, as well as taking part in exciting workshops.

+Typical projects include textile and surface pattern design, fashion design and garment construction.
 The course is 100% coursework and aims to build a portfolio.